-The Company believes in compensation that is competitive with our peers, has a meaningful performance component and that has equity-based elements to encourage executives to have an ownership interest in the Company.
+The Company believes in executive compensation that is competitive with our peers, has a meaningful performance component and that has equity-based elements to encourage executives to maintain an appropriate ownership interest in the Company.
 Our performance-based compensation programs result in a majority of the compensation of our Named Executive Officers (as identified below) being linked to the achievement of a combination of short- and long-term Company and personal goals and shareholder value creation.